The aim of the course is to provide the microeconomic foundations to

 demanding labour services, the way the labour market works, and the

-causes of market failure or the persistence of unemployment.
+causes of market failure, wages rigidity and the persistence of unemployment.

 The learning objectives, the competencies and the outcomes of the